callstack/react-native-testing-library/website/docs/MigrationV11.md

 Up to version 10, RNTL disables all events for a target with `pointerEvents="box-none"`.
 This behavior is counter to how React Native itself functions.

-From version 11, RNTL continues to disable touch events, e.g. `press`, for these targets but allows triggering non-touch events, e.g. `layout`.
+From version 11, RNTL continues to disable `press` event for these targets but allows triggering other events, e.g. `layout`.

 # All changes